-The old Jewish quarter boasts great restaurants and perhaps the greatest quantity of hip little pubs I’ve ever seen jammed so close together.
+The old Jewish quarter of Kazimierz boasts great restaurants and perhaps the greatest quantity of hip little pubs I’ve ever seen jammed so close together.
 I enjoyed a couple beers at a funky decored pub called Propaganda.
 Right next door is a Che Guevara pub and a few pubs down is a place called Ak-47.
 You get the drift.
 The area is tourist friendly but is surprisingly not overrun with out of towners like the Stare Maistro district.
 Kazimierz mostly caters to a hip local crowd and I highly recommend drinks in most places there over almost any pub in the Old Town.
 In terms of nightlife, this is one of the best things to do in Krakow.
 The area also houses many memorials and places of interest pertaining to the Holocaust that are well worth checking out.

 Where to Stay in Krakow?

-Update, June 2017: Look for apartments with good reviews in areas like Stare Miastro and Kazimierz.
+Updated Summer of 2018: Look for apartments with good reviews in areas like Stare Miastro and Kazimierz.
 Short term rentals on only-apartments are a great option.
 If you’ve never used Airbnb before, sign up here for free, and receive $40 off your first stay over $75!
 Apartment rental sites offer better value compared to hotels in Krakow.

-Traditional Polish milk bars can be a little difficult to navigate due to lack of English by staff so try your luck pointing at something tasty looking or bring a translator.
+Traditional Polish milk bars can be a little difficult to navigate due to lack of English by staff.
+Try your luck pointing at something tasty looking or bring a translator.
 Another option is to eat at the appropriately named Milk Bar Tomasza, which is more tourist friendly.
 The menu is in English, the staff speak English, the décor is more trendy café style and the prices are only slightly more expensive to their traditional counterparts.
 I enjoyed a huge plate of delicious fried mushroom pierogis for 13 zloty ($4 US).
 They practically had to wheel me out of the place.
 For an authentic Polish experience, this is one of the best things to do in Krakow.